rbertram90/HamletCMS/README.md

 ## Technical
 Front end utilises Semantic UI (https://semantic-ui.com/)

-Back-end is all vanilla PHP other than views which are now largely all using the Smarty templating engine.
-The code is dependent on the `rbwebdesigns\core` library, see https://github.com/rbertram90/core.
+The application is build upon my own library of PHP classes, see https://github.com/rbertram90/core.
+Views use the Smarty templating engine.

 Data is stored both in MySQL database and within the file system (defaulted to /public/blogdata)
  * default.php - one line file which includes the blog setup script